StoneStepsInc/zlib-nuget/README.md

-recommended for robust production environments because even though the final published package is built from the exact same source, the build process may still potentially introduce some unknowns into the final package.
+recommended for robust production environments because even though the final published package is built from the exact same source, the build process may still potentially introduce some unknowns into the final package (e.g. build VM was updated).

 ## Building Package Locally